siddarthpushparaj/color-picker-1/README.md

 # color-picker
-a color generator web app built on Vanilla JavaScript.
+a color generator web app built on JavaScript (with chroma.js library).

 ### functionalities:
 - generating new colors